 Because the category rankings represent competition with other books in the category, it’s possible for a book to rank very strongly overall on Amazon, representing more robust sales, while NOT gaining the bestseller banner in a category.

 If you have multiple products in the same category, like I did with Reach and Laura Vanderkam does with Tranquility by Tuesday, your products may be in competition with each other.
 This won’t cause a problem unless for some reason, the other categories into which your book lands are extremely competitive.
-Increasing the number of categories to the limit of 10 will increase the likelihood that a high overall rank lands you the new release category banner.
+Increasing the number of categories to the limit of 3 for each edition of your book will increase the likelihood that a high overall rank lands you the new release category banner.

 5. Balancing Pre-Orders with Launch Week Sales